 Make sure to fuel up your car before hitting the road because there are no gas stations on the road after Te Anau.

 Milford Sound Cruise

-There are about 5-6 companies that are doing the cruise on Milford Sound.
+There are about 5-6 companies that offer cruises on Milford Sound.
 You can choose between different durations for the cruise and even transportation options (Te Anau and Queenstown).

 I took a tour by Cruise Milford, because they are a small company with smaller boats.
 Hence, they can get pretty much anywhere with that boat and that also meant fewer people on board.

-The other boats I have seen are much bigger because they provide places for large groups of tourists arriving by bus.
-I felt like it will be a good idea to stay away from crowds and go for a nicer, smaller boat where there will be no jostling for space with other guests.
+The other boats I saw were much bigger because they provide spots for large groups of tourists arriving by bus.
+I felt like it would be a good idea to stay away from the crowds and go for a nicer, smaller boat where there would be no jostling for space with other guests.

-During the cruise, we had the chance to see seals and penguins in the wild and sometimes you can even spot dolphins (but we haven’t seen them).
+During the cruise, we had the chance to see seals and penguins in the wild and sometimes you can even spot dolphins (but we didn’t see them).
 We got verrrrrry close to many beautiful waterfalls (I’m thankful for my waterproof jacket provided by the crew!) and we went all the way to the Tasman sea.

 Was it worth a 2-day reroute?